appus-studio/Zoom-Splash/readme.md

 Appus Splash
 =====================

-Appus Splash is a tool that allows to easily create nice Splash animation and attach it to your acyivity.
+Appus Splash is a tool which allows to easily create nice Splash animation and attach it to your activity.

 * [Demo](#demo)
 * [Getting Started](#getting-started)